vivekd123/react-redux-rss/README.md

 # React Redux RSS Webpack

-The aim here was to keep it simple for the technical test
+The aim here was to keep it simple for the technical test so I started with a React Redux Webpack Boilerplate Project

 ## Deps